fcidade/go-dot-properties/README.md

 - [X] Parse map[string]string to .properties
 - [ ] Parse .properties to struct
 - [ ] Handle types other than strings
+- [ ] Better error messaging, with line and column

 ## Usage